An harm thee none, do as thou wilt.

 Book of Shadows

 My personal Book of Shadows, being my collected knowlege about the craft including ethics, tools, ritual format, holidays, and practices.
 My BoS is concise and somewhat spare as I practiced Wicca for years without writing much at all down.
 It is still a work in progress because I find I don't much enjoy writing it all down.
-I do enjoy html, though, so oddly I am not having an easier time writing up the BoS than I ever did before.
+I do enjoy html, though, so oddly I am now having an easier time writing up the BoS than I ever did before.

 Rituals